 The acid part of vinegar is always the same.
 It is always acetic acid.

 The acetic acid gives vinegar an acidic pH of about 2-3.5.
-This at varying gradients and concentrations gives many property changes to vinegar.
+This gives many property changes to the vinegar at varying gradients and concentrations.

 Vinegar is sour and slightly tangy in taste.
-It has a strong odor that can become a stench to some people that flare their nostrils.
+It has a strong odour that can become a stench to some people that flare their nostrils.

-A single vinegar molecule has two carbon molecules along with two oxygen molecules and four hydrogen atoms.
+A single vinegar molecule has two carbon molecules, two oxygen molecules, and four hydrogen atoms.

 The freezing point of vinegar depends on the concentration of acetic acid.

-The standard concentration of acetic acid content in vinegar is 5% and this concentration has a freezing point of -2°C.
+The standard concentration of acetic acid content in vinegar is 5%, with a freezing point of -2°C.

 Vinegar has a lower capability to conduct heat and electricity.
 Vinegar tends to be cold for the most part.